 Schools must not reserve places or prioritise placement for students on the basis of anticipated test results.

-For secondary schools, this means that tests or interviews cannot occur prior to the state-wide release of Year 7 placement offers and families confirming their acceptance in August each year.
-Schools must not promote tests or interviews before placement offers have been accepted (refer to the state-wide timeline in the Placement Information Pack).
+For secondary schools, this means that tests or interviews cannot occur prior to the state-wide release of Year 7 placement offers in July each year.
+Schools must not promote tests or interviews before placement offers have been made (refer to the state-wide timeline in the Placement Information Pack).

 Schools, in consultation with their regional office, manage enrolments to ensure that all students can attend their local school now and into the future.
 Strategies that support enrolment management include: